greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/platform-requirements.html.md

 |5.8.2|2.x|1.x|1.3.2|
 |5.8.1|2.x|1.x|1.3.2|

-**Note:** If you plan to access JSON format data stored in a Cloudera Hadoop cluster, PXF requires a Cloudera version 5.8 or later Hadoop distribution.
+> **Note** If you plan to access JSON format data stored in a Cloudera Hadoop cluster, PXF requires a Cloudera version 5.8 or later Hadoop distribution.